 - 1. Students, faculty and staff may

 - incorporate others' works into a multimedia work

 - display and perform a multimedia work in connection with or creation of:

-- · class assignments
+- class assignments

-- curriculum materials
+- o curriculum materials

-- remote instruction
+- o remote instruction

-- examinations
+- o examinations

-- student portfolios
+- \circ student portfolios

 - professional symposia.

 - 2. Be conservative.
 Use only small amounts of other's works.

 - 3. Don't make any unnecessary copies of the multimedia work.